Toddlers and preschoolers can make this easy styrofoam initial ornament using a styrofoam produce tray, paint and dollar store gems.

 One of the things you’ll find with most of our crafts is that we keep things really simple and budget friendly.
 We almost always craft with materials from our recycle bin, and we keep a supply of inexpensive dollar store craft accessories on hand as well.
 I get a kick out of making really cool, beautiful stuff out of things that were bound for the trash.

-Today’s initial ornament is a perfect example if I do say so myself.
+Today’s initial ornament is a perfect example.
 Let me show you what went into this little project.

 To make our Styrofoam Initial Ornaments, you’ll need:

 For your conviencience, this post contains affiliate links.
 As an Amazon associate, I earn from qualifying purchases.

 - metallic paint – we used Creatology brand, but I couldn’t find those on Amazon, so here’s a set by Plaid.

 - styrofoam meat or produce tray (always sterilize in the dishwasher first)

 - Glitter Glue

 - hole punch

 - cording or ribbon to hang your ornament

 I started by tracing everyone’s first initial on the bottom of my styrofoam meat tray.
 The hooligans were all learning their letters at the time, and took great pride in recognizing their own letters when I held them up.